This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 may include any of the following:

 - Medicines may be needed to prevent blood clots or treat a condition causing angina.
 Do not take certain medicines without asking your healthcare provider first.
 These include NSAIDs, herbal or vitamin supplements, or hormones (estrogen or progestin).
 You may need any of the following, depending on the cause of your angina:

 - Antiplatelets , such as aspirin, help prevent blood clots.
 Take your antiplatelet medicine exactly as directed.
 These medicines make it more likely for you to bleed or bruise.
 If you are told to take aspirin, do not take acetaminophen or ibuprofen instead.

-- Angioplasty and stenting may be done to help open the coronary arteries and allow blood to flow to the heart.
+- Angioplasty and stenting help open the coronary arteries and allow blood to flow to the heart.
 Ask for more information about these procedures.